MiloszPodsiadly/JourneyPlaner/README.md

 <p align="center">
   <strong>Plan smarter, travel better</strong><br>
 </p>
-  A large-scale, business-grade travel planning platform built with Vaadin, Spring Boot, and cloud-based microservices, designed to be secure, easy to grow, and work smoothly for user experience at once.
+  A large-scale, travel planning platform built with Vaadin, Spring Boot, and cloud-based microservices, designed to be secure, easy to grow, and work smoothly for user experience at once.

 ---

 ## 🧠 Executive Summary

-JourneyPlanner is designed as a **distributed, containerized, cloud-ready application** that integrates **routing**, **user identity**, and **contextual music recommendations** into a cohesive, high-performance platform.
+JourneyPlanner is designed as a **distributed, containerized** that integrates **routing**, **user identity**, and ** music playlists** into a cohesive, high-performance platform.

 The system adopts **microservices principles** — modularity, scalability, resilience, and independent deployability.